oasis-tcs/ubl/README.md

     - `  Release Date:      *DATE*`
   - [`config-UBL-Signature.xml`]( config-UBL-Signature.xml )
     - IMPORTANT NOTE: this file has the same version information as found in `config-UBL.xml` that needs to be updated as required

+Each version (e.g. 2.X) influences the following configuration files for the artefacts:
 - CVA master file for code list second-pass validation
   - [`UBL-CVA-Skeleton.cva`]( UBL-CVA-Skeleton.cva )
 - shell wrapper for generated CVA Schematron pattern